Better Terms for Buyers. Instant Cash for Suppliers.

 Suppliers and buyers remain free to choose which trading relationships are included under Credit Circuit, but funding within an approved relationship is applied on a fully inclusive basis, rather than selectively invoice by invoice.

-Where facilities are disclosed, buyers are informed that Credit Circuit will settle invoices and that repayment is made to Credit Circuit over the agreed term.
+Where facilities are disclosed, suppliers are informed that Credit Circuit will settle buyer invoices and that repayment is made to Credit Circuit over the agreed term.
 Where facilities are undisclosed, suppliers continue trading without any visible change to their existing processes.

 Our Clients